kyleshevlin/shevyjs/README.md

 ## Usage

 ShevyJS is not designed for any particular framework or CSS-in-JS solution.
-It's built with plain JavaScript and can be used anywhere you can use JavaScript.
+It can be used anywhere you can use JavaScript.
 The following example will use React, but you should be able to apply these concepts to your needs with ease.

 ```jsx
 import React from 'react'